ckadluba/AzureDevOpsTools/README.md

 A set of PowerShell scripts to accomplish different tasks in Azure DevOps.

+## Disclaimer

+Some of these scripts make changes to Azure DevOps resources like repositories.
+They can be helpful and save you some time.
+But please be aware that, __you are using these scripts at your own risk__.
+I'm not responsible for any damage done by misuse or by any bugs that might exist in the scripts.

 ## Getting Started

 You need one or two things before you can start. :)